Bematore-Mental-Health/payment-system/CONTRIBUTING.md

 # Contributing to Bematore Payment System

 > Professional Payment Processing Platform
+# Bematore Payment System - Contributing Guidelines

-> Developed by Brandon Ochieng | Mental Health Technology Solutions
+> Developed by Brandon Ochieng | Bematore Technologies

 Thank you for your interest in contributing to the Bematore Payment System!
 This document provides guidelines and information for contributors.